pine64/website/content/documentation/PineNote/Development/Apps.md

 [Foliate](https://johnfactotum.github.io/foliate/) is an ebook reader written in GTK4.
 It works well with the default Debian Gnome experience.
 You can bookmark pages and annotate selections of words/sentences.
 Foliate supports "Open EPUB, Mobipocket, Kindle, FB2, CBZ, and PDF files".

 #### KOReader
-[KOReader](https://koreader.rocks/) is a document viewer made for eink devices.
+[KOReader](https://koreader.rocks/) is a document viewer made for e-ink devices.
 It is a feature packed application, a user can highlight text, bookmark pages, use gesture navigation and change font and page size/margins/spacing among many things.
 KOReader can also be used as a full screen UI with battery information reporting while reading books.
 KOReader supports "EPUB, PDF, DjVu, XPS, CBT, CBZ, FB2, PDB, TXT, HTML, RTF, CHM, DOC, MOBI and ZIP files".

 ### Web Browsing